Passionate and companionate love: Infatuation and Attachment Scales

-Timeline
+Temporal theory

-While passionate love is sometimes associated with the phenomenon of love at first sight, not everyone falls in love quickly or suddenly.
-In one study of Chinese and American participants, 38% fell in love fast and 35% fell in love slowly, and in another study of Iranians, 70% fell in love slowly or very slowly.
+Passionate love has been considered to encompass certain cases of love at first sight; however, this is not believed to be prototypical, and not everyone falls in love quickly or suddenly.
+In one study of Chinese and American participants, 38% fell in love fast and 35% fell in love slowly; in another study of Iranians, 70% fell in love slowly or very slowly.